piyabch/pi-api/README.md

 # PI RESTful API assignment

 An experimental REST API written in Golang that uses a MySQL database to store data and is containerized by Docker for simpler development and installation.
+The authorization is included and implemented using JWT.
 All API endpoints provide built-in testers to confirm that business requirements are valid.
 It also uses third-party libraries or popular frameworks for common tasks to speed up development.
 The project structure was designed for expansion with further development.

 <br />